When and How to Peas in Alabama

 Nutritionally speaking, turnips offer many benefits.
 They are high in vitamin C, fiber, and potassium while still low in calories and fat.
 These nutrients help improve the health of all body systems, including the digestive and immune systems.
 Additionally, turnips are rich in antioxidant compounds, which can protect cells from damage caused by free radicals.

-Turnips can be used for more than just eating; their leaves can also be consumed as a nutritious green vegetable!
+Turnip greens can also be harvested during the season before roots are harvested.
+Their leaves can also be consumed as a nutritious green vegetable!
 The leaves are packed with essential vitamins A and K and minerals like calcium and iron.
 They also contain beneficial phytochemicals that may have anti-inflammatory properties, which could be helpful to overall health.

 Turnips are an incredibly versatile fall vegetable that can easily fit into any diet due to its delicious taste and impressive nutritional profile!
 From salads to soups to side dishes – there’s no limit to how you can enjoy this delicious root vegetable!